shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

 ---
-title : Data Science Toolkit - Incrementality and Xandr description : Learn that the idea behind measuring incrementality is to split users into test and control groups and only show ads to users in the test group. ms.custom : data-science ms.date: 10/28/2023
+title: Data Science Toolkit - Incrementality and Xandr
+description: Learn that the idea behind measuring incrementality is to split users into test and control groups and only show ads to users in the test group. ms.custom: data-science ms.date: 10/28/2023
 ---